Obama pardons holiday turkeys, pokes fun at media

 With tongue in cheek, the president brought the same logic -- minus the economic incentive -- to the annual White House ritual of sparing a turkey.

-Americans celebrate Thanksgiving on Thursday, and turkey is the centerpiece of the traditional holiday meal.
+Americans celebrate Thanksgiving on Thursday, and turkey is the centrepiece of the traditional holiday meal.

 "Some of you may know that recently I've been taking a series of executive actions that don't require congressional approval," Obama told a chuckling crowd at the White House, with his daughters standing at his side.